 Remember to keep an eye out for our local wildlife such as wallabies, king parrots and rosellas, honeyeaters like the Eastern spinebill, kookaburras, lyrebirds and black cockatoos.
 See how many you can spot!
 More often heard than seen is the ‘Woop Woop’ bird, otherwise known as the Wonga Pigeon.

+Grab your walking shoes!
 A 30 minute drive from Walhalla you will find the stunning but easy 3km walk to Mushroom Rocks near the summit of Mount Erica.
-This is an area filled with fascinating granite formations scattered throughout the Myrtle Beech rainforest.
+This is an area filled with monumental and fascinating granite formations scattered throughout the Myrtle Beech rainforest.
 For those fit and adventurous people out there the walk continues past the rocks. the There’s also a much shorter Beech Gully Nature Walk for those who don’t fancy the longer hike.
 This place is really worth a visit.
 Wander the rock maze, and be amazed!

 The Corner Store and Museum has books and souvenirs to remind you of your visit to Walhalla.
 Call them for information on day tours and activities in and around Walhalla on (03)5165 6250.
-The Museum is currently undergoing a major renovation and cataloguing of it’s historical collection.
+The Museum has recently undergone a major renovation and cataloguing of it’s historical collection.
 A wealth of history and personal stories of life in Walhalla during the 1890’s through to 1914.
 Well worth a visit!
 Coffee is also available 10am-4pm daily at the Corner Store, plus basic supplies like long life milk and firewood.

 You can also enjoy a sweet treat at the Simply Walhalla Lolly Shop (open Wednesdays and weekends).